rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

         ...
 ```

-First of all, allocating EPTP and put zeros on it.
+First of all, allocate EPTP and put zeros on it.

 ```
 	// Allocate EPTP